 Shared understanding of roles of implementation, effectiveness, and population monitoring and modeling in providing decision-relevant information.

-Clarified, prioritized list of monitoring objectives and sub-objectives.
+Clarified, prioritized list of monitoring objectives,sub-objectives, and potential contratraints.

 Sufficient understanding of logistics and costs involved with potential population monitoring objectives to inform monitoring simulations.